Salesforce is bringing back its Data Recovery Service - but does that change anything?

 Choosing a robust backup solution

 Want to learn more about protecting your org data?
-Check out Gearset’s backup solution or our free backup ebook to see how you can safeguard about Salesforce data loss.
+Check out Gearset’s Salesforce backup solution or our free backup ebook to see how you can safeguard about Salesforce data loss.

 And when you’re ready to level up your backup, book a demo to see why Gearset is the best solution for securing and restoring your data.